Content

 Breezula is a new, name-brand version of the generic clascoterone.
 It is a topical solution in development that may be used to treat androgenetic alopecia.

-While the clinical trials for Breezula seem promising so far, it’s likely a year or more away from the American market, thanks to the rigorous FDA approval process it will have to go through after it phase III trials are complete.
+While the clinical trials for Breezula seem promising so far, it’s likely a year or more away from the American market.
+It will have to go through a rigorous FDA approval process after phase III trials are complete before it enters the market.

-Whether this not-yet-available drug can stop hair loss and promote new hair growth safely remains to be seen, though early trials seem promising.
+Whether this not-yet-available drug can stop hair loss and promote new hair growth safely remains to be seen.
+But early trials seem promising.

 Luckily, there are viable alternatives to treat hair loss while waiting for Breezula to hit the market.
-Already, there are two FDA-approved hair growth products on the market: finasteride and minoxidil.
+There are already two FDA-approved hair growth products on the market: finasteride and minoxidil.

 Until potential FDA approval of Breezula, our blog has great tips for hair growth for guys who want to harness some science to fight male pattern baldness and other types of hair loss.